 –Psalm 88 (NIV)

-Surely today’s texts would have reflected the utter devastation and hopelessness Jesus’ followers must have felt on that first Saturday.
-Like the psalmist above, surely they were asking the “why questions”—Why did this happen to Jesus?
+Surely today’s texts would have reflected the utter devastation and hopelessness Jesus’ followers must have felt on that first Saturday, much like many of feel during this pandemic.
+Like the psalmist above, surely they (like we) were asking the “why questions”—Why did this happen to Jesus?
 Why did God allow this to happen?
 Where was God in all of it?
 Why had he apparently abandoned not only Jesus but them as well?
 For you see, Jesus’ followers did not have the advantage of 20-20 hindsight we have.
 They were definitely not expecting Jesus to be raised from the dead because there was nothing in their Scripture that would have prepared them for what God did in Jesus that first Easter Sunday.
 And we fail to take Jesus’ death seriously if we gloss over all this and simply want to skip ahead to tomorrow.

 We wait on this Holy Saturday even though it is not entirely possible to block out the wondrous truth that happened that first Easter.
 Unlike Jesus’ first disciples, we do know how the story turns out.
 While we didn’t expect a crucified Messiah, we have seen his dead body taken down from the cross and we have seen the empty tomb and heard the stunned and joyous testimony of the first eyewitnesses.
 And like his first disciples, this has violated our expectations.
 But we realize that God’s power and plans for us are so much better than our own.
-As we wait for Easter morning on this Holy Saturday, we are reminded that despite our failures, hurts, fears, and brokenness, God is a sovereign and merciful God, capable of bringing about New Creation from our desolation, and all this helps us wait on God this day with hope, real hope.
+As we wait for Easter morning on this Holy Saturday in the middle of this plague, we are reminded that despite our failures, hurts, fears, and brokenness, despite the virus that is rampaging around us (and God forbid in the midst of some of us), God is a sovereign and merciful God, capable of bringing about New Creation from our desolation, and all this helps us wait on God this day during this plague with hope, real hope.

-Take time to rest today.
-Reflect deeply on these things as you learn to wait on God to act in your life.
-Remember that if God really did raise Jesus from the dead, he can surely do mind-blowing things for you and in and through you (or as a cabbie once said to Bishop Tom Wright, “If God raised Jesus from the dead, everything else is basically rock and roll, isn’t it?”), no matter who you are or what you are dealing with.
-As you do wait on God–and this will not happen overnight–you will also discover you are gaining the prerequisite humility and patience that you need to open yourself up fully to the Presence and Power of God’s Holy Spirit living in you.
-And when that happens you will have the assurance that nothing in all creation will ever be able to separate you from the love of God in Jesus Christ our Lord.
+Take time to rest today, especially from the seemingly non-stop bad news of this pandemic.
+Reflect deeply on these things as you learn to wait on God to act in your life and in this world to end the scourge.
+Remember that if God really did raise Jesus from the dead, he can surely do mind-blowing things for you and in and through you (or as a cabbie once said to Professor N.T.
+Wright, “If God raised Jesus from the dead, everything else is basically rock and roll, isn’t it?”), no matter who you are or what you are dealing with.
+As you do wait on God—and this will not happen overnight—you will also discover you are gaining the prerequisite humility and patience that you need to open yourself up fully to the Presence and Power of God’s Holy Spirit living in you.
+And when that happens you will have the assurance that nothing in all creation will ever be able to separate you from the love of God in Jesus Christ our Lord, not even Covid19.